vishwakarma09/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

 Note, ChatScript is a token-oriented language (tokens generally being a collection of characters without spaces).
 You need to put one or more spaces after the `:` and before the label.
 OTHERWISE `?:EYECOLOR` is a single token and not a declaration of a rule and a label.

+Also, while you can use any case you want in the rule label, internally ChatScript will convert it to full uppercase.
+Routines that deal with rule labels know this so you don't have to care.
+All uppercase rule labels stand out more easily in traces and in script source.

 The `simpletopic.top` file has an example topic called `~Childhood` of normal complexity (which can be understood after reading through advanced output).